vazhnov/kubernetes-the-hard-way__vagrant/docs/11-tls-bootstrapping-kubernetes-workers.md

 > Note: We are not specifying the certificate details - tlsCertFile and tlsPrivateKeyFile - in this file

+> Note 2: `resolvConf` setting is not needed in Vagrant images of Debian 12 Bookworm, because they doesn't use `systemd-resolve`by default.

 ## Step 8 Configure Kubelet Service

 Create the `kubelet.service` systemd unit file: